smile-soft/wchat/README.md

 	color: '#777'
 }
 ```
-Parameters:
+Properties:
 - `[widgetState].backgroundColor`: button background color depending on widget's state
 - `[widgetState].color`: button icon color depending on widget's state
 - `color`: if `[widgetState].color` is not specified, this value will be used

 ### Setting WebRTC
-Parameters:
+Properties:
-- `sip`: User Agent configuration object with mandatory and optional parameters.
-The full list of parameters you can find at: [http://jssip.net/documentation/2.0.x/api/ua_configuration_parameters/](http://jssip.net/documentation/2.0.x/api/ua_configuration_parameters/).
-The mandatory parameters are:
+- `sip`: User Agent configuration object with mandatory and optional Properties.
+The full list of Properties you can find at: [http://jssip.net/documentation/2.0.x/api/ua_configuration_Properties/](http://jssip.net/documentation/2.0.x/api/ua_configuration_Properties/).
+The mandatory Properties are:

    * `ws_servers`: domain name or ip address of the websocket server (the same as IPCC server).
 Example: *wss://ipcc-domain-name-or-ip-address.com*